Percy Jackson & the Olympians: The Battle of the Labyrinth

 The Battle of the Labyrinth, the fourth installment in the series, was released on May 6, 2008.

-Percy, Annabeth, Grover, and Tyson venture on a quest to find Daedalus's workshop within the labyrinth, which Luke Castellan and his army are looking for too, with the help of Ariadne's string.
-A swordsman named Quintus is subbing for Mr. D as Camp Half-Blood's director, since Mr. D is on a mission to get the minor gods to be on the gods' side of the war.
-The questers go on a journey inside the labyrinth, facing many monsters.
-They eventually discover a forge belonging to the god Hephaestus being used by Kronos's smiths.
+At Camp Half-Blood, the swordsman Quintus is subbing for Mr. D while Mr. D is away recruiting minor gods to join the war against the Titan Kronos.
+Percy, Annabeth, Grover, and Tyson venture on a quest to find Daedalus's workshop in the Labyrinth, while Luke Castellan and his army look for it too with the help of Ariadne's string.
+The group goes into the labyrinth, and face many monsters.
+They discover a forge belonging to the god Hephaestus being used by Kronos' smiths.
 To escape, Percy triggers a volcanic eruption that puts him in a coma.

-Percy awakes on the island Ogygia, being tended by the immortal Calypso.
-He eventually returns to his friends and recruits Rachel Elizabeth Dare, a mortal he encountered in the previous book, to navigate the labyrinth.
-With Rachel's help, the group finds Daedalus's workshop, where they find out that Quintus is Daedalus.
-Daedalus betrays them and sells them out to Luke, and the questers flee back to camp.
-Luke's army follows them and a battle ensues.
+He awakens on the island Ogygia, being tended by Calypso.
+He eventually returns to his friends and recruits Rachel Elizabeth Dare, to navigate the Labyrinth.
+With her help, the group finds Daedalus's workshop, where they discover that Quintus is Daedalus.
+He betrays them and sells them out to Luke, forcing the group to flee back to camp.
+Luke's army follows them and a battle arises.
 The demigods win but suffer many casualties including Daedalus, Castor, and Lee Fletcher.
-After the battle, they prepare for the oncoming war against Lord Kronos, who has possessed the body of Luke Castellan and has risen to obliterate Olympus.
+Afterwards, they prepare for the oncoming war against Lord Kronos, who has possessed the body of Luke and has risen to obliterate Olympus.